-Now, before we scrutinize our reaction speed, it should be properly noted that we believe a lack of action in the three week time span between bull and bear was the correct reaction.
+Now, before we scrutinize our reaction speed, it should be properly noted that we believe a lack of action in the three weeks between bull and bear was the correct reaction.
 That’s right.
 A lack of action was the correct reaction.
-The reason we believe it was the correct reaction is because the time to prepare for trouble in the financial markets was long before March of 2020.
+The reason we believe it was the correct reaction is that the time to prepare for trouble in the financial markets was long before March of 2020.

 Preparation is the Key to Success

 Don’t misunderstand; we believe preparation is key to retirement success.
 Conversations related to risk tolerance, time horizon, and savings rates are critical.
 But they should not occur in the middle of a market meltdown and global pandemic.

 When the unforeseen occurs, retirement savers benefit most when they prepare in advance to do absolutely nothing.
 Retirement readiness is a marathon and not a sprint.
 The map that outlines the path to retirement is one of the long-term strategies and does not need to be adjusted on a daily, monthly, or yearly basis.
 Once a thoughtful and appropriate mix of stocks and bonds has been selected, it may be years before an adjustment is necessary.
 No matter what outside stimulus occurs.